paulx3/ohlife_replacement_server/README.md

 Enter the project folder `cd ohlife_relacement_server` and install all python dependencies `pip3 install -r requirements.txt`

-4. Register Cloudmailin
+4. Register SendGrid
-<br>This project uses Cloudmailin or services alike to transform email into
+<br>This project uses SendGrid or services alike to transform email into
 post request.
 So you should register one first.
-A much more detailed instructions will follow along in a couple of days.
+And by default, it uses SendGrid's SMTP API to send emails.
+<br>After you log in your SendGrid account, you can follow [this](https://app.sendgrid.com/guide/integrate/langs/smtp)
+guide to get your SMTP credential and set in `config.cfg` file.
+And you can follow [this](https://sendgrid.com/docs/API_Reference/Webhooks/inbound_email.html) tutorial to set inbound email parse.
+<br>The inbound email parse should send POST request to `http://your.domain.name:port/save`.
+Say
+ if you deploy the program on test.com:8090, then the target will be `http://test.com:8090/save`.

 5. Add Credential